We help build it.

 Applications of evolutionary engineering

-We collaborate with different area experts to apply these tools and design principles for evolutionarily-robust bioengineering on problems ranging across antimalarial discovery, influenza immunity, and therapeutic delivery for cancer and beyond.
+We collaborate with different area experts to apply the tools and design principles of evolutionarily-robust bioengineering on problems ranging across antimalarial discovery, influenza immunity, and therapeutic delivery for cancer and beyond.
 We look forward to seeing this list grow!
+More...

 Research output